mckenzie-mm/chronicler/README.md

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/4.png)<kbd>

-#### Test 5: input data as given in the readme but with floating number format (a validation error that has not been fixzed.
+#### Test 5: input data as given in the readme but with floating number format (a validation error that has not been fixed yet.
 This case is a todo in the app)

 <kbd>![alt text](https://github.com/mckenzie-mm/chronicler/blob/main/test-images/5.png)<kbd>